NV Solar Facts: What Reno Should Know in 2018

 Some General Battery Backup Considerations

-There are several reason why this may be the case.
+There are several reasons why this may be the case.
 One of these is that you could be waiting until the prices for batteries drops.
 Whether you get a SolarEdge inverter or a Sunny Boy SMA inverter, both are compatible with battery backup options from Go Solar Group.

 If you are waiting out the battery backup market, it is important to note that not all solar arrays are compatible with battery backup.
 The reason why not all systems are compatible is because most people can’t afford it, though financing is available for these devices.